cwaage/cs50_labs/README.md

 INVALID
 ```

 Test out your program with a whole bunch of inputs, both valid and invalid.
-(We certainly will!)
 Here are a [few card numbers](https://developer.paypal.com/docs/classic/payflow/payflow-pro/payflow-pro-testing/#credit-card-numbers-for-testing) that PayPal recommends for testing.

+** Note ** There are a few Mastercard numbers listed at the link above that start with 22 like the following: 2221000000000009
+With the algorithm described above, those numbers should be found to be `INVALID` by your program as they do not start with 51, 52, 53, 54, or 55.

 If your program behaves incorrectly on some inputs (or doesn't compile at all), time to debug!